LeeMorinUCF/QMB6358F21/demo_16_SQL_Intro/README.md

 See the scripts ```FirstTable.sql```, ```SecondTable.sql``` and ```ExampleThetaJoin.sql``` above.

-One way of inplementing this is by installing the program sqlite3 on your operating system.
-Then you can open it in a terminal window and write short commands to run the scripts.
-These SQL scripts typically have other commands above and below the queries to format files and redirect output.

-For example, you can create the first table by running the command
+You can create the first table by running the command

 ```
 sqlite> .read FirstTable.sql